SottoMonte/frameworkk/doc/infrastructure/README.md

 # Infrastructure Layer

-Il layer `infrastructure` contiene i dettagli tecnici e le implementazioni concrete.
-Qui il codice "tocca" il mondo reale: database, file system, rete, API esterne.
+The `infrastructure` layer contains technical details and concrete implementations.
+Here the code "touches" the real world: databases, file systems, networks, external APIs.

-## Responsabilità
+## Responsibilities
-*   Implementare le interfacce (`Port`) definite nel framework.
+*   Implement interfaces (`Port`) defined in the framework.
-*   Gestire la configurazione specifica delle tecnologie (es. connection string SQL).
+*   Manage technology-specific configuration (e.g., SQL connection strings).
-*   Adattare i dati dal formato esterno a quello interno dell'applicazione.
+*   Adapt data from external formats to internal application formats.

-## Organizzazione
+## Organization
-Ogni sottocartella corrisponde a un tipo di adattatore o servizio tecnico.
+Each subfolder corresponds to a type of adapter or technical service.